CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP01_M01_Lab1_Work_with_customer_engagement_apps.md

    ![Install](./media/mfa2.png)

-   > Note: For Ios, Open the app store and repeat the steps.
+   > Note: For IOS, Open the app store and repeat the steps.

    > Note: Skip if already installed.